Matt W. Ransom

 Matthew Whitaker Ransom (October 8, 1826 – October 8, 1904) was a general in the Confederate States Army during the American Civil War and a Democratic U.S. senator from the state of North Carolina between 1872 and 1895.

-Early life and antebellum career
+Early life

 Matt Ransom was born in Warren County, North Carolina, to Robert and Priscilla Whitaker Ransom.
 He was the elder brother of General Robert Ransom, a cousin to fellow Confederate officer Wharton J. Green, who served as a U. S. Congressman after the Civil War, and a cousin to physician and aviation pioneer William Whitney Christmas.
 Matt Ransom graduated from the University of North Carolina in 1847, where he was a member of the Philanthropic Society.